stackitcloud/terraform-provider-stackit/docs/data-sources/image_v2.md

 page_title: "stackit_image_v2 Data Source - stackit"
 subcategory: ""
 description: |-
   Image datasource schema.
-Must have a region specified in the provider configuration.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on resource level.
   ~> Important: When using the name, name_regex, or filter attributes to select images dynamically, be aware that image IDs may change frequently.
 Each OS patch or update results in a new unique image ID.
 If this data source is used to populate fields like boot_volume.source_id in a server resource, it may cause Terraform to detect changes and recreate the associated resource.
   To avoid unintended updates or resource replacements:
   Prefer using a static image_id to pin a specific image version.If you accept automatic image updates but wish to suppress resource changes, use a lifecycle block to ignore relevant changes.
 For example: